LeTarrask/LeTarrask/swift.md

 This is not a project, but a playground where we do some experimentation with NSAttributedString methods, and a few String ones, such as isEmpty, and adding extensions to remove prefixes and suffixes.

 3- Challenges:
+Create a String extension that adds a withPrefix() method.
+If the string already contains the prefix it should return itself; if it doesn’t contain the prefix, it should return itself with the prefix added; Create a String extension that adds an isNumeric property that returns true if the string holds any sort of number; Create a String extension that adds a lines property that returns an array of all the lines in a string.

 ### Milestone #9: Beacons and extensions
 implement three Swift language extensions using what you learned in project 24